lubeda/EsphoMaTrix/README.md

 #### local use

 If you download the components-folder from the repo and install it in your esphome you have a stable installation.
-But if there are new features you won't see them.
+But if there are new features, you won't see them.
 If needed customize the yaml to your folder structure.

 ```yaml
 external_components: